AugustoRavazoli/termenu/README.md

 # Termenu

-A simple library to develop interactive menus in terminal.
+A simple library to develop interactive menus on terminal using Java.

 ## Getting Started